MovalAgroingenieria/wua/wua_account_banking_debit_suma/README.rst

 Description
 ===========

-This module adds specific features of irrigators communities to the 'account_banking_debit_suma'module.
+This module adds specific features of irrigators communities to the 'account_banking_debit_suma' module.

 Credits